Policy Number: HR-31

 This policy provides general guidelines for accruing, using and reporting vacation leave for benefit eligible part-time and full-time Professional Staff Members.

-This policy applies to all eligible Professional Staff Members.
+This policy applies to all eligible Professional Staff Members, excluding any Professional Staff Member who is affiliated with a collective bargaining unit.

 Implementation of this policy is the responsibility of the immediate supervisor with guidance as needed from the supervisor's HR Business Partner.

-Drexel University Online provides eligible Professional Staff Members with the opportunity to earn paid time off for rest, relaxation and other personal reasons.
+Drexel provides eligible Professional Staff Members with the opportunity to earn paid time off for rest, relaxation and other personal reasons.

 Exempt Professional Staff Member is defined under the Fair Labor Standards Act (FLSA) as a Professional Staff Member holding a bona fide executive, administrative or professional position that is not subject to the overtime provisions of the Act.
 Exempt Professional Staff Members are considered salaried and cannot be docked for anything less than a full day's work.